Sun and sunburn

 Skin damage

-Repeated exposure to too much sun over a number of years can cause damage to skin.
-The effects of sun damage include premature skin ageing and wrinkling, brown spots, non-cancerous (benign) warty growths on the skin (actinic keratoses), and skin cancer.
+The effects of repeated sun damage include premature skin ageing and wrinkling, brown spots, non-cancerous (benign) warty growths on the skin (actinic keratoses), and skin cancer.

 Skin cancer

-About 8 to 9 of every 10 skin cancers are thought to be caused by excessive exposure to the sun.
-See the separate leaflets called Non-melanoma Skin Cancer and Melanoma Skin Cancer for more information.
-In particular, episodes of sunburn greatly increase the risk.
-Skin cells that are damaged are at greater risk of becoming abnormal and cancerous.
+About 8 to 9 of every 10 skin cancers are thought to be caused by sun damage.
+See the separate leaflets called Non-melanoma skin cancer and Melanoma skin cancer for more information.
+In particular, sunburn greatly increases the risk, particularly sunburn in childhood.
+Skin cells that are sun damaged are at greater risk of becoming abnormal and cancerous.

 How can I avoid getting sunburnt?

-In short: avoid the sun when it is strong, cover up and use high-factor sunscreen.
+In short: avoid the sun when it is strong, cover up with suitable clothing and use high-factor sunscreen.

 Avoid the sun as much as possible when the sun is strong